ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/status-bar/index.md

 ### Configuring the Aggregation Panel

-If you have multiple ranges selected (by holding down <kbd>Ctrl</kbd> while dragging) and a cell is in multiple ranges, the cell will be only included once in the aggregation.
+If you have multiple ranges selected (by holding down <kbd>^ Ctrl</kbd> while dragging) and a cell is in multiple ranges, the cell will be only included once in the aggregation.

 If the cell does not contain a simple number value, then it will not be included in average, min max or sum, however it will still be included in count.